ivanshalashilin/IBM-Z-Hackathon-T21/README.md

 # Contributors

 We are final year students at Imperial College London, partaking in the IBM hackathon.
-All work is our own and datasets are publicly available at the links above
+All work is our own and datasets are publicly available at the links above.

 ## Jacob J. J. Edginton
 ## Yuet Long Lai